Colorado State University-Fort Collins vs Adams State University

 The Financial Comparison

-Ten years after enrollment, Colorado State University-Fort Collins graduates earn a median of $60,543 compared to $44,372 at Adams State University.
-The payback period is 8.8 years at Colorado State University-Fort Collins versus 20.5 years at Adams State University.
+Then look at what that buys.
+Ten years after enrollment, Colorado State University-Fort Collins graduates earn a median $60,543 against $44,372 at Adams State University.
+The cost earns itself back in 8.8 years at Colorado State University-Fort Collins and 20.5 years at Adams State University.

-Graduates leave Adams State University with a median $19,500 in debt versus $20,000 at Colorado State University-Fort Collins.
-The debt-to-earnings ratios are 0.50 and 0.68 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Adams State University owing a median $19,500 versus $20,000 at Colorado State University-Fort Collins.
+Their debt-to-earnings ratios are 0.50 and 0.68 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers